juitnow/juit-vue-tiny-editor/README.md

 * `mention`: The `string` of the mention being typed (for example `@x`).
 * `submit`: When the send button is clicked, the `string` parameter will contain the HTML contents of the editor.
+When this emit is not listened to the _send_ button is not displayed.

 #### HTML format